Speedcore

 Speedcore is a form of electronic music that is characterized by a high tempo and aggressive themes.
-It was created in the early to mid-1990s and the name originates from the hardcore genre as well as the high tempo used.
-Songs are usually classified as speedcore at around 300+ beats per minute (BPM), but this can vary.
+It was created in the early 1990s, the name originating from the hardcore genre as well as the high tempo used.
+Songs are usually classified as speedcore at around 300 BPM upwards to 600 BPM, but can vary subjectively with a lower bound of 240 BPM retroactively fitted onto earlier tracks.